UPMC Whitfield Hospital Patient Information

 Before You Arrive

-Pre-operative assessment is very important to ensure you have the best outcome following surgery.
+If you need to attend our Pre-operative assessment clinic you will be advised by our access to care team of your appointment date and time.
+It is very important to ensure you have the best outcome following surgery.
 We provide a nurse-led service, situated on the ground floor of the hospital.

 When you attend the pre-assessment clinic, a full medical history will be taken, including the list of all your medications and any allergies which you may have.